 + + + row 3

-For the small size - fold the bottom row of snaps (row 3) up and clip them into row 1
+For the small length - fold the bottom row of snaps (row 3) up and clip them into row 1

-For the medium size - fold the middle row of snaps (row 2) up and clip them into row 1
+For the medium length - fold the middle row of snaps (row 2) up and clip them into row 1

-For the large size - leave all 3 rows unsnapped
+For the large length - leave all 3 rows unsnapped

-The other snaps are used to adjust the size around the waist (very top row) and around the legs (second row from top)
+The other two rows of snaps at the top of the nappy, are used to adjust the size around the waist (very top row) and around the legs (second row from top)

 Do I need a cover/ pitcher?

-No, ‘Three Little Bears’ nappies have a waterproof outer shell, so no leakage will occur.
+No, ‘Three Little Bears’ nappies have a waterproof outer shell, to help prevent leakage

 Strip and Sanitise

 A strip and sanitise is where an extensive wash routine takes place to get your nappies and inserts back to brand new.
-This should be done at least twice a year or additionally if your nappies have stains or smells which don’t disappear with the normal wash routine above.
-All details for a strip and sanitise is found on the website below.
+This should only be done if your nappies have stains or smells which don’t disappear with the normal wash routine above.
+All details for a strip and sanitise can be found on the website below.

 Clean cloth nappies down under- strip and sanitise.

 Our swim nappies are a one size fits most design (OSFM).
-They have adjustable press studs and can be fitted exactly like cloth nappies.
-(Look at above questions to correct the fit) Swim nappies do not need inserts, they should be worn as they come.
-They are like disposable swim nappies where they do not absorb any moisture (wee) and are just there to catch the poo.
+They have adjustable press studs and can be fitted exactly like cloth nappies (Look at above questions to correct the fit).
+Swim nappies do not need inserts, they should be worn as they come.
+They are like disposable swim nappies where they do not absorb any moisture (wee) and are there to catch the solids.

 How do I wash my nursing pads?

 Nursing pads can be mixed with other laundry items.
-Remember to was your nursing pads after purchase to increase their absorbency.
+Remember to wash your nursing pads after purchase to increase their absorbency.